Vegueria: Historical vegueries

 At the end of the twelfth century in Catalonia, there were twelve vegueries.
 By the end of the reign of Peter the Great (1285), there were seventeen, and by the time of James the Just, there were twenty-one.
 Some of the larger vegueries included one or more sotsvegueries (subvigueries), which had a significant degree of autonomy.

-While the Principality of Catalonia continued to use vegueríes as subdivisions of counties, elsewhere in the Iberian Peninsula there were the merináticos (Kingdom of Aragon) and the corregimientos (Kingdom of Castile) whose functions were similar to those of the Catalan vegueries.
+While the Principality of Catalonia continued to use vegueries as subdivisions of counties, elsewhere in the Iberian Peninsula there were the merináticos (Kingdom of Aragon) and the corregimientos (Kingdom of Castile) whose functions were similar to those of the Catalan vegueries.

 When the Kingdom of Sicily became a Catalan-run state, it was not subdivided into vegueries, since a similar Italian institution was already entrenched there: that of the capitania and the capità.
 The capità had similar to identical functions as the veguer.
 When the Catalans conquered the Duchy of Athens, they subdivided that duchy into three vegueries: Athens, Thebes, and Livadia.
 In the Duchy of Neopatras which the Catalans conquered in 1319, the institution of the capità appeared instead of the vigeriate, but the captaincies (Siderokastron, Neopatras, and Salona) were similar to identical in function to the vegueries of Athens.
 In Athens, the offices of captain and veguer were often held by the same individual as capitaneus seu vigerius and variants.
 Once the Aragonese crown had finally subdued most of the Kingdom of Sardinia to their rule by the end of the fourteenth century, they had subdivided its government into vegueries.
 All the vegueries of the Catalan possessions were, by the Usages of Barcelona, constrained to be held for only three years by any individual.
 In practice, some kings ignored this.
 In Athens, a vicar general on the Italian model was instituted above the veguers.